Dre Campbell Farm

 11. Baking Soda Spray

-Yet another great use of baking soda in the garden is that this substance is poisonous to many insect pests.
+Yet another great use of baking soda in the vegetable garden is that this substance is poisonous to many insect pests.

 Simply add a couple of tablespoons of baking soda to a spray bottle filled with water.
 Next, add a little bit of liquid soap and shake well.